Chiefland, Florida

 Chiefland is a city in Levy County, Florida, United States.
-The population was 2,316 at the 2020 census.
-Chiefland calls itself the "Gem of the Suwannee Valley" and was incorporated in 1929.
+The population was 2,316 at the 2020 census, up from 2,245 at the 2010 census.
+It is part of the Gainesville, Florida Metropolitan Statistical Area.

 History

 A village of the Timucua people was once located south of the present city and at Manatee Springs.
 The area's economy is traditionally based on agriculture, primarily farming (peanuts, watermelons, hay); ranching (cattle, hogs); dairy (milk); timber (pulpwood, lumber, turpentine) and aquaculture (fishing, oystering, crabbing).

+After Spanish Florida became the Florida Territory of the United States, it was platted in 1843, and when Florida officially became a U.S. state in 1845, the community turned into a permanent settlement by non-indigenous people and called "Charlie Emathla’s Town".
+In 1860, it was renamed "Hardeetown", after Isaac P. Hardee, who was a slaver that owned a large plantation that extended for miles and the community was eventually built on the land.
+The City of Chiefland was officially incorporated as a municipality in 1913.

-In July 1927, a Black man named Albert Williams was murdered by a mob.
+In July 1927, a Black man named Albert Williams was shot and then lynched by a mob.
 He had allegedly assaulted a white turpentine operator over a debt he owed the white man, and "was shot to death by a mob".